Holacracy, the short version

 The workplace of the future

-In my mind, organizations have an ethical duty to engage and inspire their employees, to set them free to do their best work.
-But more than that, more and more, organizations simply won’t get by without doing so.
+In my mind, organizations have an ethical duty to engage and inspire their employees and to set them free to do their best work.
+But putting ethics aside, I believe soon enough organizations simply won’t get by without doing so.
 Research shows that there are three key factors that lead to better performance in employees: autonomy, mastery, and purpose.
 Millennials demand purpose!
 The most successful workplaces of the future will need to find a way to keep Millennials engaged.

 Traditional hierarchies fail miserably at this.
 For all its imperfections and unknowns, holacracy is asking essential questions about our workplaces: How do we maximize autonomy (and therefore engagement), while also staying focused on an organization’s core purpose?
 How do we build capacity so that employees can be trusted to dream up and implement strategic, creative solutions on their own?

-Can holacracy concepts help your organization become more nimble, productive, and fun?
+Can holacracy or simply some of its concepts help your organization become more nimble, engaging, and productive?

 More on holacracy